sm4561/Drug-Classification-Project/README.md

-# Drug-Classification-Project
-ML project to classify drugs using patient data

-# 💊 Drug Classification - Machine Learning Project
+# 📊 Drug Classification Dashboard – Power BI Project (Review 2)

-##  Submitted by:
+## ✅ Submitted by:
-**Shubham Mishra(Admin),**
+**Shubham Mishra (Admin),**
 Annu Kumar,
-  Saksham Kumar
+Saksham Kumar,
-  and Suraj Tiwari
+Suraj Tiwari

 B.Tech CSE, Semester IV
 Galgotias University

 ---

-## 🧠 Project Objective
+## 🎯 Project Objective

-The goal is to classify drugs based on patient features using machine learning.
-The classification is done using patient attributes:
+The aim of this dashboard is to visualize and interpret patterns in drug prescriptions using patient data such as:

 - Age
 - Sex